How the Lost Kitchen, one of the nation’s hardest-to-book restaurants, survived a lost year

 Indeed she has.
 The restaurant’s huge success — it takes reservation requests only by notecard, and receives more than 20,000 a year — didn’t come easy.

-As she describes in her memoir, “Finding Freedom,” French originally started the Lost Kitchen in Brunswick, Maine, with her first husband.
+As she describes in her memoir, French originally started the Lost Kitchen in Belfast, Maine, with her first husband.
 After a contentious divorce, she lost the restaurant and eventually reinvented herself by cooking out of an Airstream, driving around mid-coast Maine doing pop-up dinners in local barns, fruit orchards and farms.
 When she heard the crumbling old mill building in Freedom was going to be renovated, she decided to take a chance, against all the odds.

 “Starting over from the beginning and building a restaurant from the ground up — in the middle of nowhere, no less — was a daunting task to consider,” she writes.
-“I was a woman in a male-dominated industry with no culinary degree and a tattered past … I took donated pots and pans and old stand mixers that people didn’t want.”
+“I was a woman in a male-dominated industry with no culinary degree and a tattered past. … I took donated pots and pans and old stand mixers that people didn’t want.”

 “Finding Freedom” tells the harrowing tale of that “tattered past”: her troubled first marriage; the bitter custody battle for her son, Jaim; and her struggles with depression and addiction to alcohol and prescription drugs.
 When asked why she feels compelled to tell this dark story now, in the middle of a pandemic, she pauses.